Cal 3 Initiative Approved for Statewide Ballot in November

 Once approved by voters through the ballot this November, the Cal 3 initiative would move forward to the U.S. Congress and, ultimately, the President of the United States for ratification.

-For more information, visit Cal3.com, Cal 3 on Facebook, @votecal3 on Twitter and Instagram, and use the hashtag #votecal3
+For more information, visit Cal3.com, @YesOnCal3 on Twitter, @VoteCal3 on Facebook and Instagram, and use the hashtags #YesOnCal3 and #VoteCal3.

 SOURCE Cal 3